TheArturthur/CoppermindScraper/Cosmere/Salas.md

 Further to the east, where the highstorms are the strongest, even such measures are not enough.
 There, plants grow mostly in sheltered areas, such as the [[Shattered Plains\|chasms]] and [[Lait\|laits]], while remaining sparse in the open air.
 More fragile flora, such as vines and weeds, grow and flourish in such terrain, though some, like [[Knobweed\|knobweed]], seem to prefer flatlands, utilizing highstorms deliberately to spread.
 Contrarily, in the west where highstorms are weakened by the mountain ranges, plants are much less sensitive to stimulation and retract their leaves more slowly.
 Roshar does have larger flora.
 Some trees, including the aforementioned [[Dalewillow\|dalewillow]], have trunks made of stone while others, such as the [[Jella\|jella]], augment their wooden bark by accumulating crem.
 Like rockbuds, they withdraw their fronds into the trunks when sensing danger.
 There are also species such as [[Makam\|makam]] and [[Cobwood\|cobwood]], which appear to be sturdy enough to sustain highstorms without added protection.
 Rosharan grass is known to move away from disruptions or vibrations, often fully retracting to protect itself.
 It is type of shallowly burrowed seed pod that has enough room to hold moisture and contain the coiled up leaf.
 They at most grow to around three feet tall.
 Seeds emerge from the leaf tip to either be consumed and redeposited as faeces, or carried and redesposited by the wind.
+Some reeds produce flowers that entice cremlings, who then feast on the flower petals.
+During their feasting, these cremlings rub themselves with spores, which are released elsewhere and grow into the next generation of reeds.

 Some species of native Rosharan flora are edible for humans.
 This includes a number of fruits as well as a rice-like plant called [[Tallew\|tallew]], and [[Lavis\|lavis]], a type of rockbud that produces grain.
 Tallew, lavis, and longroot appear to be the major ingredients of Rosharan diet, with massive farmlands devoted to them throughout the continent.
 In the West, the same niche appears to be filled by [[Clema\|clema]].